International Research Opportunity: Sri Lanka

 When in Sri Lanka, students will spend the majority of their time living at the SLWCS’s Pussellayaya Field House.
 The Field House is set up like a hostel where each person has a bed with a mosquito net and a locker for their luggage.
 Additionally, there are showers and bathrooms with running water, a communal living are for working and relaxing, and reliable electricity and cell signal (with internet access).
 Meals are preprepared by Field House staff and most dietary restrictions can be accommodated.
 While the Field House is not near a major shopping center, students will have the opportunity to go to Hettiploa for supplies.

-Accepted students are required to enroll in two courses: ENG 400A.1002 MW 2:30-3:45 PM and GEOG 405.1001 TR 10:30-11:45 AM (prereqs may be waived, depending on circumstances).
+Accepted students are required to enroll in two courses: HON 399 times TBA and GEOG 405 times TBA (prereqs may be waived, depending on circumstances).
 Additionally, students will meet weekly with project faculty.
-Students will also be expected to apply for a Nevada Undergraduate Research Award or a Honors Undergraduate Research Award.
+Students will also apply for a Nevada Undergraduate Research Award and/or NSF EPSCoR.

 - Training and Workshop hosted by American Institute for Sri Lanka Studies